Pornographic magazine: History

 Pornographic magazines form a part of the history of erotic depictions.
 It is a form for the display and dissemination of these materials.

 In 1880, halftone printing was used to reproduce photographs inexpensively for the first time.
 The invention of halftone printing took pornography and erotica in new directions at the beginning of the 20th century.
 The new printing processes allowed photographic images to be reproduced easily in black and white, whereas printers were previously limited to engravings, woodcuts, and line cuts for illustrations.
 It allowed pornography to become mass-market, making it more affordable and more easily acquired than any previous form.

 First appearing in France, the new magazines featured nude and semi-nude photographs on the cover and throughout; often, burlesque actresses were hired as models.
-While they would now be termed softcore, they were quite shocking for the time.
+While they would later be termed softcore, they were quite shocking for the time.
 The publications soon either masqueraded as "art magazines" or publications celebrating the new cult of naturism, with titles such as Photo Bits, Body in Art, Figure Photography, Nude Living, and Modern Art for Men.
 The British magazine Health & Efficiency (now H&E naturist, often known simply as H&E) was first published in 1900, and began to include articles about naturism in the late 1920s.
 Gradually, this material came to dominate – particularly as other magazines were taken over and absorbed.
 At times in its post-WWII history, H&E has catered primarily to the soft-porn market.

 Another early form of pornography were comic books known as Tijuana bibles that began appearing in the U.S. in the 1920s and lasted until the publishing of glossy colour men's magazines.
 They were crude hand-drawn scenes often using popular characters from cartoons and culture.

 In the 1940s, the word "pinup" was coined to describe pictures torn from men's magazines and calendars and "pinned up" on the wall by U.S. soldiers in World War II.
 While the 1940s images focused mostly on legs, by the 1950s, the emphasis shifted to breasts.
 Betty Grable and Marilyn Monroe were two of the most popular pinup models.
 Monroe continued to be a popular model for the men's magazines in the 1950s.